replicatedhq/docs/docs/distributing-an-application/installing.md

 sudo systemctl restart replicated replicated-ui replicated-operator
 ```

-*If you need to reset your console password please refer to the
-[reseting your password](/kb/supporting-your-customers/resetting-console-password/)Reseting the On-Prem Admin Password</a>)
+*If you need to reset your console password please refer to the [reseting your password](/kb/supporting-your-customers/resetting-console-password/) (Reseting the On-Prem Admin Password)
 in the On-Prem CLI section.*

 ## List Installed Replicated Version
 You can also use the [CLI](/reference/replicated-cli/) to determine the version
-of the container
+of the container.

 ## Removing Replicated